Introduction to Program

 Dissertation Advisory Committee

 After completing the Qualifying Exam, students will be required to meet once a year with a Dissertation Advisory Committee (DAC) consisting of their advisor(s) and three additional faculty.
 The role of the DAC is to assist the student in defining the dissertation project, review scientific progress, offer critical evaluation, suggesting extension or modification of objectives, arbitrate differences of opinion between the student and the advisor if they arise, and decide when the work accomplished constitutes a dissertation.

-The dissertation defense is comprised of two components: the first is a public presentation made to the department and community as a whole; the second is a private defense and examination before the student's dissertation advisory committee.
+The DAC, in consultation with the dissertation advisor, determines when it is time for a student to stop laboratory work and begin to write his or her dissertation.
+The dissertation defense is comprised of two components: the first is a public presentation made to the department and community as a whole; the second is a private defense and examination before the student’s examination committee.

 Recent Systems Biology Dissertation Titles

 - Steven Hershman.
 "Personal Genomics and Mitchondrial Disease" (Mootha lab)